 If your parrot’s claws are overgrown, you’ll notice the following signs:

-- Long,curly, or twisted claws.
-The claws should have a curve but shouldn’t curl back on themselves like a sheep’s horn.
+- Long, curly, or twisted claws.
+The claws should have a curve, but they shouldn’t curl back on themselves like a sheep’s horn.

-- Flaky appearance due to the shedding of layers of keratin.
+- Flaky appearance.
+This is due to the shedding of layers of keratin.

 - Difficulty grasping objects.
-If its claws are too long, they may struggle to pick up items or drop them.
+It may struggle to pick up and position items.

 - Perching behavior.
 You may notice your parrot prefers to stand on a flat surface rather than a perch.

-- Nails are too sharp.
-Getting its nails caught on toys, clothing/fabric, or cage bars.
+- Overly sharp nails.
+It’ll get its nails caught on toys, fabric, or cage bars.

 According to The Royal Society, parrots routinely scratch themselves to maintain their feathers and remove parasites.
-Consequently, you may notice/feel cuts, abrasions, and scabs on your parrot’s skin.
+So, you may notice/feel cuts, abrasions, and scabs on the parrot’s skin.

 Why Do Parrots Bite Their Nails?

-Parrots chew on their nails when the claw length makes grasping and walking difficult, but there are other reasons.
+Parrots bite at their nails when the length makes grasping and walking difficult, but there are other explanations.

-It may be a nervous habit triggered by anxiety or a repetitive behavior caused by boredom.
-Also, parrots chew on their feet due to pain or itchiness caused by an infection or growth.
+It may be a nervous habit triggered by anxiety or a repetitive behavior due to boredom.
+Also, parrots bite at their feet due to pain or itchiness caused by an infection or growth.

-According to the Journal of Avian Medicine and Surgery, dermatitis can cause an itchy rash.
-This can lead to self-mutilation, such as chewing or biting at the feet.
+According to the Journal of Avian Medicine and Surgery, dermatitis can cause an itchy rash, leading to self-mutilation, such as chewing or biting at the feet.